 (+0.5% Erngs Growth - 2.5% Inflation)=-2.0% is Bearish.

 4. Current Vs. Expected P/E Ratios:

 5. Investor Sentiment (Price Momentum):

 a.
 Longer-Term (Price Change vs. 9 months ago for Russell 3000):

 b.
 Shorter-Term (using NYSE & NASDAQ Avg.
 30-Day Advance/Decline Oscillators):

-The composite overall average outlook for the six indicators above is SLIGHTLY BULLISH, which is now reflected on the 'U.S. Market Meter' Indicator at the top of the right-side column of this blog.
-The meter also states the recommended investing strategy for this assessment: "The Covered Calls Advisor says: The Current Overall Stock Market Outlook is: SLIGHTLY BULLISH.
-The Corresponding Investing Strategy is: SELL SLIGHTLY OUT-OF-THE-MONEY COVERED CALLS."
+The composite overall average outlook for the six indicators above is SLIGHTLY BEARISH, which is now reflected on the 'U.S. Market Meter' Indicator at the top of the sidebar column of this blog.
+The meter also states the recommended covered calls investing strategy for this assessment: "The Covered Calls Advisor says: The Current Overall Stock Market Outlook is: SLIGHTLY BEARISH.
+The Corresponding Investing Strategy is: SELL SLIGHTLY IN-THE-MONEY COVERED CALLS."

-By 'slightly out-of-the-money', this advisor means that the covered call positions in a portfolio of near-month covered calls should now be established on-average with the stock price between 0.5% below and 1.5% below the options strike price.
+By 'slightly in-the-money', this advisor means that the covered call positions in a portfolio of near-month covered calls should now be established on-average with the stock price between 0.5% and 2.0% above the options strike price.